-- They have managed to create a place for themselves in the imagination of human beings as they have become a part of legendary myths and anecdotes.
+- They have become a part of legendary myths and anecdotes.

-- They have become essential for human beings in many ways, such as First Nations services, legends, and teddy bears.
+- They have become essential for human beings in many ways, such as in First Nations services, legends, and in the manufacture and sale of teddy bears.

 American black bears have broad skulls, with slim noses and massive jawbones.
 Female bears tend to have leaner and V-shaped faces compared to males.
-Their claws are generally black or pale-brown, and they have tiny and rounded ears, which lie at the back over their heads.
+Their claws are generally black or pale-brown, and they have small, round ears that lie at the back over their heads.

 What Physical Adaptations Do Black Bears Have?

-The American black bear can consume many items that are both plants and animals.
-The favored foods are fruits, dry nuts, greens, small branches, and honey.
+The American black bear can consume both plants and animals.
+Their favorite foods are fruits, dry nuts, greens, small branches, and honey.
 They may also consume larvae, insects, fish, and other small animals.

 How Good Is The Sense Of Smell In A Black Bear?

 American black bears tend to have the ability to smell up to a distance of 20 miles and possess one of the best noses in the animal kingdom.
-They can smell about seven times better than most other animals and 21,000 times in comparison to human beings.
+They can smell about seven times better than most other animals and 21,000 times compared to human beings.

-The black bear has an astute sense of smell developed with a purpose to assist them in locating food.
-Their sense of smell also helps them to find a mate, track the cubs, and keep away from threats, especially competing male bears.
-The nose of a bear is so astute that they become aware of the carcasses of animals even against the wind.
+The black bear has a keen sense of smell developed to assist them in locating food.
+Their sense of smell also helps them find a mate, track the cubs, and keep away from threats, especially male bears.
+The nose of a bear is so astute that they become aware of animals’ carcasses even against the wind.

-They have an extraordinary smelling ability due to the part in their brain that controls the sense of smell.
+They have an extraordinary sense of smell due to the part in their brain that controls the sense of smell.
 This is called the olfactory bulb.
-The brain of a black bear, although only 1/3rd the size of the human brain has an olfactory but five times the size of the humans.
+The brain of a black bear, although only 1/3rd the size of the human brain, has an olfactory bulb five times the size of humans.

 They additionally have enormously advanced nose muscles that comprise of various tiny tissues.
-The internal area of a bear’s nose is 9 inches, which is 100 times larger than the human’s receptor.
+A bear’s nose’s internal area is 9 inches, which is 100 times larger than the human’s receptor.

 How Strong Is A Black Bear?

-As soon as the bear’s sense of smell allows them to locate the food items, they have outstanding adaptations for finding and consuming the items.
-They have big, robust legs that allow them to change their position.
-They can also move huge items like rocks, trunks, or branches that obstruct them while finding food.
-The huge, packed toes and strong, bent claws allow them to climb trees to get edible items.
+Black bears can move huge items like rocks, trunks, or branches that obstruct them while finding food.
+The huge paws, toes, and strong, bent claws allow them to climb trees to find food.

-As the black bear’s physical adaptations make them good at searching for food, their adjustments in terms of behavior lead them to be more effective hunters.
-They can share their home range with other wild animals and are social.
+As the black bear’s physical adaptations make them good at searching for food, their adjustments in behavior lead them to be more effective hunters.
+They can share their home range with other wild animals and can be social.
 Black bears will, however, look for food all the time and will not let any of the animals in their home range get in their way.

-If the female does not gain enough weight, then the blastocyst, a tiny ball of cells, will not implant and the bear will not become pregnant.
-The gestation period is 220 days.
+If the female does not gain enough weight, then the blastocyst, a tiny ball of cells, will not implant, and she will not become pregnant.
+The gestation period of a black bear is 220 days.

-Female bears deliver a cub every two years if sources of food are agreeably abundant.
-During the years, while the food sources are limited, a female bear can skip two years for reproducing the second offspring.
+Female bears deliver a cub every two years if sources of food are abundant.
+When food sources are limited, a female bear can skip two years before reproducing again.

-The cubs get born in the den of their mothers and stay in the same shelter until the next winter.
-In the upcoming spring, when the babies get about two years old, the female bears separate the cubs to reproduce again.
+Cubs are born in their mothers’ den and stay in the same shelter until the next winter.
+In the upcoming spring, when other cubs reach two years old, the female bears separate the cubs before reproducing again.

-The American black bear young can give birth to 1-5 cubs; however, most young bears have only two cubs.
-Also, black bears may age about 30 years in the forests, but many of them die before their early 20s.
+The American black bear can give birth to 1-5 cubs; however, most young bears have only two cubs.